 No Farmer Mac employee shall trade in the stock of Farmer Mac (or any publicly traded company) while aware of material, non-public information about Farmer Mac (or such publicly traded company).
+Insider trading is both unethical and illegal and will be dealt with severely.

-The Corporation's Statement of Policy on Insider Trading defines insider trading, sets forth the specific policies against insider trading, and discusses the procedures for clearing trades under the policy.
-Employees should carefully review that Statement of Policy, compliance with which must be certified to by all employees at least annually.
+Farmer Mac's Insider Trading Policy defines insider trading, sets forth the specific policies against insider trading, and discusses the procedures for clearing trades under the policy.
+Employees should carefully review the Insider Trading Policy, compliance with which must be certified to by all employees at least annually.